aptible/www.aptible.com/source/gdpr/regulation/75-secretariat.md

 6. The secretariat shall be responsible in particular for:

     (a) the day-to-day business of the Board;

     (b) communication between the members of the Board, its Chair and the Commission;

-(c) communication with other institutions and the public;
+    &#40;c) communication with other institutions and the public;

     (d) the use of electronic means for the internal and external communication;

     (e) the translation of relevant information;

     (f) the preparation and follow-up of the meetings of the Board;

     (g) the preparation, drafting and publication of opinions, decisions on the settlement of disputes between supervisory authorities and other texts adopted by the Board.